 Kaepernick has averaged 8.7 yards on runs this season, excluding kneel downs, the highest figure among quarterbacks with at least 30 rushes.
 The Falcons allowed a league-worst 8.9 yards against quarterbacks this season in similar situations.

 "He can take a play that looks like a broken play, and looks like we have covered up, and turn it into a 70-yard touchdown run," Falcons cornerback Dunta Robinson said of Kaepernick.
-"That's something
+"That's something that we're definitely cognizant of."

 The Falcons said similar things about Seattle Seahawks quarterback Russell Wilson before their game last Sunday.
 Wilson amassed 60 yards on only seven carries (8.6 average).